Lee Gold: Filk

 In 1988, Gold (who had been filking since 1967) also began publishing Xenofilkia, a bimonthly collection of filk lyrics (and some sheet music).
 Over 400 songwriters have contributed, including Leslie Fish, Tom Smith and Bob Kanefsky.
 Although Gold has published filk lyrics, she has never recorded for public distribution.

-Lee and Barry Gold were jointly inducted into the Filk Hall of Fame in 1997 and were Interfilk guests at Ohio Valley Filk Fest in 2000.

-Lee and Barry Gold were Featured Filkers at Boskone 44 in 2007.
+Lee and Barry Gold were jointly inducted into the Filk Hall of Fame in 1997.
+They were Interfilk guests at Ohio Valley Filk Fest in 2000. and Featured Filkers at Boskone 44 in 2007.

 In 2012, Gold published Dr. Jane's Songs, a compilation of all of Dr. Jane's songs that Jim Robinson could find in his archives, plus a few that Lee Gold found from other sources, with illustrations.
 In 2014, she published a compilation of all the songs by Cynthia McQuillin that Gold, Robinson, McQuillin's literary executors and several other people could track down, over 450 pages of songs.

 Publishing history

 Lee Gold published the fan fiction fanzine "The Third Foundation" from 1967 until at least 1969.

-As of September 2022, she had published 563 issues of Alarums and Excursions and 205 issues of Xenofilkia, as well as six volumes of Filker Up!, a filk-song anthology.
+As of April 30, 2025, she had published 593 issues of Alarums and Excursions and 220 issues of Xenofilkia, as well as six volumes of Filker Up!, an anthology of filk-songs mostly by Lee but including songs by other writers that Lee considered worthy of inclusion.

 She published Tom Digby: Along Fantasy Way, a collection of writings by Tom Digby, for ConFrancisco, the 1993 Worldcon where Digby was an Honored Guest, and has published writings by other prominent fan writers in the Los Angeles area.

 She has also published a collection of songs by Dr. Jane Robinson (2012-9-10), and another of songs by Cynthia McQuillin (2014-3-8).
 In both cases, James Robinson sent copies of all the songs in his possession to Gold.
 Kristoph Klover and Margaret Davis (McQuillin's literary executors) lent McQuillin's handwritten songs to Robinson, who copied them and sent them to Gold for inclusion.
 Many other people helped make the McQuillin songbook as complete as possible: the subhead for the songbook reads "all the songs written by Cynthia McQuillin that Dr. James Robinson and Lee Gold and Mary Creasey and Harold Stein and Bob Kanefsky and Alan Thiesen and Margaret Davis and Kristoph Klover could find in 2013."

+Lee ceased publication of both A&E and Xenofilkia in March 2025.